Hva er pronasjon

 • Hammer toe

-Another ingenious thing to do to check if you are overpronating is to look at the front of your leg.
-Follow the leg that goes from the knee all the way to your ankle.
-If it goes towards the inside of your foot, you may be overpronating.
-Ideally, one wants the leg to be brought to the little toe or the toe next to it.
+Another interesting way to check if you overpronate is to look at the front of your leg.
+Follow the bone from the knee all the way to your ankle.
+If it leans towards the inside of your foot, you might be overpronating.
+Ideally, the bone should lead to the little toe or the toe next to it.

 Guidance for underpronation:

-You can use the following methods to examine yourself at home if you have excessive supination , another word for underpronation, in your feet
+You can use the following methods to check at home if you have excessive supination, another word for underpronation, in your feet:

-As with overpronation, you can check your shoes for where you experience the most wear.
-Normal wear on shoes goes from the outside of the edge to the heel, towards the middle of the shoe.
-If instead it turns out that your shoe has more wear on the outer edge of the sole, then you can be one who supinates.
+Just like with overpronation, you can check your shoes for where you experience the most wear.
+Normal wear on shoes goes from the outer edge of the heel towards the middle of the shoe.
+If instead, it turns out that your shoe has more wear on the outer edge of the sole, you might be someone who supinates.

-The next step is again to take off your socks and look at your feet barefoot.
-But this time we want you to get your feet wet.
-Do it and with all your weight, step on a surface or surface where you can easily see your footprint; you can also use brown or dark paper, or similar, to make it visible.
+The next step is again to take off your socks and look at your bare feet.
+But this time, we want you to wet your feet.
+Do this and, with your full weight, step on a surface where you can easily see your footprint; you can also use brown or dark paper, or something similar, so that it becomes visible.

 Running shoes and overpronation

-Those who have an overpronation in the foot will prefer shoes that have good cushioning and support to counteract excessive strain and prevent injuries.
-Oursrunning shoes has been fed in with very good cushioning and provides the support your feet need if it turns out that you are overpronating. check outsneakers our here!
+Those with overpronation in the foot will prefer shoes with good cushioning and support to counteract excessive stress and prevent injuries.
+Our running shoes have been designed with excellent cushioning and provide the support your feet need if you overpronate.
+Check out our running shoes!

-Do you want to read more about shoes suitable for training Check out our article on how to find the right shoe!
+Want to read more about shoes suitable for training?
+Check out our article on how to find the right shoes for work and training!

 Back to blog